Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Friday, 2022-03-25 07:56:14

+Today I am moving slow.
+See how far I get.
+Been working on the Rovi League design document.
+I believe you must plan before you build.
+That is what I am doing.
+I am planning this special metaverse NFT manager before I build it.

+~ "Have the courage to follow your heart and intuition.
+They somehow know what you truly want to become."
+-- Steve Jobs

 ## Thursday, 2022-03-24 07:29:43

 Try to code every day.
 My issue is I am so busy where will I find the time to code everyday?
 First pick the foundation.
 For me the foundation is JS (full stack) and python with GraphQL to manage data.
 Now that I picked my foundation how do I build it and build with it?